WorkloadAutomation/ibm-workload-automation-chart/README.md

 - Kubernetes version: >=1.15 (no specific APIs need to be enabled)
 - `kubectl` command-line tool to control Kubernetes clusters
 - API key for accessing IBM Entitled Registry: `cp.icr.io`
+- Optionally, create a secret file to store passwords and use your custom certificates.
+For further information, see [Creating a secrets file](#creating-a-secrets-file).

 The following are prerequisites specific to each supported cloud provider: